Votive Mass: History

 But there was a general sentiment that, at least on the chief feasts, even private Masses should conform to the Office of the day.
 The Feast of the Holy Trinity began as a votive Mass to be said on any Sunday after Pentecost, when there was no feast.

 Suffrage Mass

-The Suffrage Mass is a particular type of Votive Mass in which one or more Roman Catholic baptized believers ask the celebrating priest to offer a Mass to God in favour of the salvation of one or more souls temporarily living in Purgatory.

-While the Holy Mass is always only offered to God, it can also be dedicated to one or more Roman Catholic saint in order to ask his or her intercessory prayer to God.
+The Suffrage Mass is a particular type of Votive Mass in which one or more Catholic baptized believers ask the celebrating priest to offer a Mass to God in favour of the salvation of one or more souls temporarily living in Purgatory.
+While the Holy Mass is always only offered to God, it can also be dedicated to one or more Catholic saint in order to ask their intercessory prayer to God.

-The Council of Trent stated the belief in the intercession of saints as a canon every Roman Catholic is obliged to believe.
+The Council of Trent stated the belief in the intercession of saints as a canon every Catholic is obliged to believe.

-For the Roman Catholic doctrine, any saint may pray God to intercede with His divine grace in favour of any living human soul, but within a hierarchical order of intercessory power: first Jesus Christ, by way of Mass (worship), secondly the Blessed Virgin Mary (hyperdulia), thirdly Saint Joseph (protodulia), the other saints, and lastly, the hierarchy of angels.
+For the Catholic doctrine, any saint may pray God to intercede with his divine grace in favour of any living human soul, but within a hierarchical order of intercessory power: first Jesus Christ, by way of Mass (worship), secondly the Blessed Virgin Mary (hyperdulia), the other saints, and lastly, the hierarchy of angels.